Srini-Rohan/Game-Roboarm/README.md

 ### GAME ROBOARM
-There are specific positions for every number on the die and the goal of the game is to rotate the arm by 60<sup>0</sup>  and close the gripper in the least number of turns.
+This is our submission for event named Hard-Wired conducted by Robotics Club - IITBHU There are specific positions for every number on the die and the goal of the game is to rotate the arm by 60<sup>0</sup>  and close the gripper in the least number of turns.
 You can control the position of the robot arm with hand gestures.